parekhmansi/QaEngChallenge/README.md

 --------------------
 BUILD INSTRUCTION
 --------------------

+1. For chrome driver path - code first checks if there is any System property set for webdriver.chrome.driver If not, it tries to get the property from locator.properties file.

-This is a maven project.
+This is a maven project with test suite class.
 You can run the test using below command on command line:

                        mvn clean test -Dtest=TaxesTestSuite.java